Urgent Care for Skin Problems

 Call (301) 519-0902 now for an immediate appointment with an emergency care physician about treatment for skin problems.

 Some insects inject venom into your skin when they bite, so insect bites can trigger allergic reactions or skin sensitivities.
 You are more likely to experience a reaction if you are bitten multiple times, but some people react to just one bite.
 If you experience hives, fever, severe swelling, or painful joints after an insect bite, seek medical attention as soon as possible.
 Fire ants and scorpions often cause the worst bites, but ticks, mosquitoes, and biting flies can also cause problems.

 Poison ivy plants contain an oily substance called urushiol, which is what causes itching and other symptoms after exposure.
 Approximately half of people exposed to this substance develop the itchy rash characteristic of poison ivy exposure.
 If you have redness, swelling, itching, or blisters, one of our experienced physicians will examine the rash and make a diagnosis.
 We can also prescribe corticosteroids or other medications to reduce discomfort and keep the symptoms under control.
 It is especially important to seek treatment if you have a widespread rash, the blisters are oozing, or the rash does not improve within one week.

-Poison oak also contains urushiol, so exposure can cause itching, hives, and other symptoms.
+Poison oak also contains urushiol, so exposure can cause itching, hives, and other skin problems.
 In the Eastern United States, the poison oak plant grows in low shrubbery, so it is easy to come into contact with the plant while hiking or participating in other outdoor activities.
 Seek medical attention if the poison oak rash covers a significant portion of your skin, or if the rash is near one of your eyes.
 We will assess the rash and provide treatment to reduce discomfort and prevent complications.

 Bee and Wasp Stings